mcc-us/bookkeeping/_pages/chap09.cash.md

 Common Issues:

     - Math Errors: Double-check your calculations in both your check register and bank statement.
     - Deposits in Transit: Ensure you record these to avoid understating your cash balance.
-   - Outstanding Checks: Consider the timing of checks written near the end of the month to avoid overstating your cash balance.
-   - Reconciliation Differences: If you can't reconcile after a reasonable effort, contact your bank to investigate any unresolved discrepancies.
+    - Outstanding Checks: Consider the timing of checks written near the end of the month to avoid overstating your cash balance. s- Reconciliation Differences: If you can't reconcile after a reasonable effort, contact your bank to investigate any unresolved discrepancies.

 ---